A Novice In Nature's Playground

 The first abseil was gentle and yet I felt awkward, like a kid again, doing something for the first time.
 I let out the rope, taking clumsy cautious steps, trying to coordinate hands and feet and head.
 Sam summed it up, saying “I wish we were already good at this.”

-Partway through our canyon descent, we had a two part waterfall abseil to complete.
+Partway through our canyon descent, we had a two-part waterfall abseil to complete.
 After completing the first part, one by one we perched on a rock ledge, clipped to a safety line, waiting for all members of our team to finish.
 I was second to go down, which meant some time waiting, watching from the rock ledge.
 The immensity of the valley suddenly became overwhelming.
-The cliff face curved in a semi circle, so there was no escaping the height or steepness of the drop.
+The cliff face curved in a semi-circle, so there was no escaping the height or steepness of the drop.
 Panic churned in my belly, causing my heart to pound.
 I felt the white noise of fear implode in my head.
-I closed my mouth and breathed slow and deep through my nose.
+I closed my mouth and breathed slowly and deeply through my nose.
 I talked myself through; parenting myself like I do my kids.

 It was just a moment.
 Fear had a habit of presenting itself in the pauses; the still, solitary moments when nothing was happening.
 When my turn came to abseil, trepidation became a twisted rope in my gut.
 I looked to T and listened to her patiently repeating instructions for me.
 Her eyes were clear and reassuring.
 I trusted her and did as I was told.
 Once I started moving, there was no room for overwhelm.
 I became present and calm, mirroring T’s attitude, letting her voice guide me down gently.
 One foot after another, step by step all the way to the bottom.
 Near the end of most lines was a cool pool of water, so we would finish our abseil by leaping in and swimming out, or zip-lining over the pool.
 It was a refreshing way to finish each mission.
 The biggest thrill for me came in stopping to Look Up and see where I had come from.
 Wow.
 Thanks to the expertise of Russ and T, I never doubted my safety.